-Dr. Samuel McIlhagga, is associate professor of music, and director of bands at Albion College where he directs the "British Eighth" marching band and symphonic band in addition to teaching courses in honors, popular music, music as a creative process, and instrumental music education.
-McIlhagga is also director of the Cereal City Concert Band, a community band based in Battle Creek.
+Dr. Samuel McIlhagga, is professor of music, and director of bands at Albion College where he directs the symphonic wind ensemble and jazz ensemble in addition to teaching courses in honors, popular music, music as a creative process, and instrumental music education.
+McIlhagga is also artistic director and conductor of the Lansing Concert Band, a community-band based in Lansing, Michigan.
 A native of Michigan, McIlhagga has taught in the public schools and also at the collegiate level since 1993.
-He earned his M.M. in Wind Conducting (1993) from Northwestern University studying with John P. Paynter and earned his Ph.D. in Music Education (2006) from the University of Minnesota studying conducting with Craig Kirchhoff.
+He earned his M.M. in Wind Conducting (1993) from Northwestern University his Ph.D. in Music Education (2006) from the University of Minnesota.
 McIlhagga began his career as director of bands at Grand Valley State University, his alma mater, in 1993.
-In 1994 he served as visiting professor and director of bands at Sinclair Community College in Dayton, Ohio where his wind symphony performed at the OMEA state conference in 1995.
-McIlhagga and the community bands also worked closely with composer/conductors Dr. Timothy Mahr and Dr. Andrew Boysen, Jr. through the "Composer-In-Residence" Concert Series.
-McIlhagga went on to become band director at Sparta High School in Sparta, Michigan, a position he held for five years (1996-2001).
-While at Sparta, he developed a strong band program earning superior ratings for both concert and marching ensembles at the district and state level.
+In 1994 he served as visiting professor and director of bands at Sinclair Community College in Dayton, Ohio.
+McIlhagga went on to become band director at Sparta High School in Sparta, Michigan until 2001.

-McIlhagga maintains an active conducting, adjudication, and clinician schedule.
-For over 15 years, he has adjudicated and been clinician for marching and concert bands both in Michigan and around the mid-west.
-His Albion College bands have performed in New York's famous Cathedral Church of St. John the Divine as well as marched in “America's Thanksgiving Day Parade” in downtown Detroit.
-McIlhagga is a frequent presenter at the Michigan Music Conference and he presented at the 2012 ANBOC (Australian National Band and Orchestra Conference) in Brisbane, and the CBDNA Regional Conference in Mt.
+McIlhagga maintains an active guest conducting, adjudication, and clinician schedule.
+For over 20 years, he has adjudicated and been clinician for concert and marching bands both in Michigan and around the mid-west.
+McIlhagga is a frequent presenter at the Michigan Music Conference and he presented at the ANBOC (Australian National Band and Orchestra Conference) in Brisbane, and the CBDNA Regional Conference in Mt.
 Pleasant, MI.
 In 2010, his peers named him Albion College Faculty of the Year.
 McIlhagga is also faculty advisor to Kappa Kappa Psi, Kappa Chi chapter.
-His professional affiliations include the College Band Directors National Association (CBDNA), College Music Society (CMS), The National Association for Music Education, Society for Music Teacher Education (SMTE), Michigan School Band and Orchestra Association (MSBOA), and the Michigan Music Education Association (MMEA).
+His professional affiliations include the College Band Directors National Association (CBDNA), College Music Society (CMS), The National Association for Music Education, Society for Music Teacher Education (SMTE), and the Michigan Music Education Association (MMEA).